Your health and safety are our first priority. For the time being, all therapy sessions will be virtual using the Zoom-HIPAA platform or phone.

 - Write in a journal

-- Talk to a friend, family member, or trusted clergy member
+- Talk to a friend, family member, or another trusted person in your life (about anything!)

 - Exercise, preferably outdoors if weather permits